mathsaey/skitter/apps/skitter_dot/README.md

-# Skitter Utils
+# Skitter Dot

-Various utilities that handle Skitter Core values.
-This application serves as a central point to gather tools which may be useful for Skitter developers that are not important enough to be included in Skitter core.
+This application makes it possible to export skitter workflows as graphviz dot graphs.